 Despite the availability of section 21, government research indicated that some landlords lacked the time and expertise to act against anti-social tenants.
 Where the tenant pays the rent on time and the landlord is not personally affected by the behaviour complained of, it is unlikely that action will be taken (Nixon et al 2003).
 The English sector is dominated by small-scale, part-time landlords and is notoriously under-professionalised (MHCLG 2024).
-England currently has no mandatory landlord register, unlike Scotland (Antisocial Behaviour etc. (Scotland) Act 2004 Pt 8, as amended by the Housing (Scotland) Act 2006 and the Private Rented Housing (Scotland) Act 2011) and Wales (Housing (Wales) Act 2014, s4), and so it is virtually impossible for central or local government to identify landlords, let alone to disseminate information to them.
+England currently has no mandatory landlord register, unlike Scotland (Antisocial Behaviour etc. (Scotland) Act 2004 Pt.
+8, as amended by the Housing (Scotland) Act 2006 and the Private Rented Housing (Scotland) Act 2011) and Wales (Housing (Wales) Act 2014, s.4), and so it is virtually impossible for central or local government to identify landlords, let alone to disseminate information to them.
 In areas of low housing demand, even responsible and well-intentioned landlords were found to be reluctant to take action because finding a better tenant may be difficult.
 Research into responses to anti-social behaviour in mixed-tenure areas found that ‘there was a tendency for initiatives to focus on tackling problems in the social rented sector,’ partly because of difficulties experienced with gaining cooperation from private landlords (Nixon et al 2003).
-As noted earlier, the managed nature of social housing has facilitated behavioural control (Carr, Cown and Hunter 2007) but, by contrast, the amorphousness of the private rented sector led it to be described as an attempt to ‘govern the ungovernable’ (Carr, Cown and Hunter 2007, p108).
+As noted earlier, the managed nature of social housing has facilitated behavioural control but, by contrast, the amorphousness of the private rented sector led it to be described as an attempt to ‘govern the ungovernable’ (Carr, Cowan and Hunter 2007, p108).

-The difficulty of engaging with some private landlords led to the creation in 2004 of a new licensing regime incorporating a ‘potent mixture of governance techniques’ (Cowan and McDermont 2006, pp156-157) which stand in stark contrast with the generally permissive regulation of the sector.
-The initial focus was certain types of multiple occupancy housing HMOs (Housing Act 2004, s61 and the Licensing of Houses in Multiple Occupation (Prescribed Description) (England) Order 2018/221).
+The difficulty of engaging with some private landlords led to the creation in 2004 of a new licensing regime incorporating a ‘potent mixture of governance techniques’ (Cowan and McDermont 2006, pp156-157) which stand in stark contrast to the generally permissive regulation of the sector.
+The initial focus was on certain types of multiple occupancy housing (HMOs) (Housing Act 2004, s.61 and the Licensing of Houses in Multiple Occupation (Prescribed Description) (England) Order 2018/221).
 As already outlined, HMOs are typically, older houses divided into bed-sitting rooms with shared facilities, including kitchens and bathrooms.
 They are an important source of housing for low-income, vulnerable households who cannot gain access to – or have been evicted from – the social sector (Green, Barratt and Wiltshire 2016).
-They have been a site of regulation for many years because of their risk to the health and safety of tenants (Carr, Cown and Hunter 2007).
+They have been a site of regulation for many years because of their risk to the health and safety of tenants (Carr, Cowan and Hunter 2007).
 More recently, the licensing model of control has been extended to address more generally concerns about high density, low cost PRS housing.
 Local authorities can impose licensing requirements on all landlords in neighbourhoods identified as experiencing low housing demand and/or a ‘significant and persistent’ problem caused by anti-social behaviour (Housing Act 2004, s80).
 This form of licensing is highly relevant because it imposes responsibilities on landlords to manage tenants and, specifically, deal with anti-social behaviour.
-As Green et al observe, licensing is used as a mechanism ‘through which the government delegates the surveillance and control of certain spaces, activities and people’ (Green, Barratt and Wiltshire 2016, p271).
+As Green et al observe, licensing is used as a mechanism ‘through which the government delegates the surveillance and control of certain spaces, activities and people’ (Green, Barratt and Wiltshire 2016, p.271).
 In this way, the behavioural management associated with the social sector has been extended to certain sections of the private sector.